-Minimum pipe diameter: 15 inches Pipe materials: Reinforced concrete pipe (RCP), east in place concrete pipe (CIPP) or, high-density polyethylene (HDPE) pipe, and high-performance polypropylene (HPPP) pipe that conforms to these specifications.
-HDPE and HPPP shall not be accepted for publicly owned utilities in Wildland-Urban Interface (WUI) Fire Areas as defined by the current City of Santa Rosa (City) WUI map and other restricted use defined herein. -Horizontal separation from sewer lines: Five (5) feet clear (outer walls) except at crossings or as required by the current City of Santa Rosa's Sanitary Sewer System Design and Construction Standards Horizontal separation from water lines and other utilities: Four (4) feet clear (outer walls) minimum except at crossings or as required by the current City of Santa Rosa's Water Distribution Design and Construction Standards Vertical curves: Not allowed Horizontal Curves: RCP-and CIPP: -300 feet minimum radius (allowed at catch basins and when pipeline is installed under the pavement parallel to the concrete gutter).
+Minimum pipe diameter: 15 inches Pipe materials: Reinforced concrete pipe (RCP), high-density polyethylene (HDPE) pipe, and high-performance polypropylene (HPPP) pipe that conforms to these specifications.
+HDPE and HPPP shall not be accepted for publicly owned utilities in Wildland-Urban Interface (WUI) Fire Areas as defined by the current City of Santa Rosa (City) WUI map and other restricted use defined herein.
+Horizontal separation from sewer lines: Five (5) feet clear (outer walls) except at crossings or as required by the current City of Santa Rosa's Sanitary Sewer System Design and Construction Standards Horizontal separation from water lines and other utilities: Four (4) feet clear (outer walls) minimum except at crossings or as required by the current City of Santa Rosa's Water Distribution Design and Construction Standards Vertical curves: Not allowed Horizontal Curves: RCP: 300 feet minimum radius (allowed at catch basins and when pipeline is installed under the pavement parallel to the concrete gutter).
 See detailed design standards.
-HDPE, HPPP: 3° mitered couplings with no joint or pipe deflection, or as specified in the manufacturer's specifications, and a mMaximum of one mitered coupling per 10-foot2 length of pipe.
+HDPE, HPPP: 3° mitered couplings with no joint or pipe deflection, or as specified in the manufacturer's specifications, and a maximum of one mitered coupling per 10-foot length of pipe.
 Radius shall not be less than 300 feet.
-See Design Requirements.765 feet minimum radius for 20 foot sections Pipe slope: ≤15% Minimum cover: 12 inches for class III RCP and HDPE (outside of pipe to road subgrade) and as outlined in Table I-+1 and Section 6 herein Maximum distance between structures: 3 400 feet
+See Design Requirements.
+Pipe slope: ≤15% Minimum cover: 12 inches for class III RCP and HDPE (outside of pipe to road subgrade) and as outlined in Table I-1 and Section 6 herein.
+Maximum distance between structures: 300 feet